cdowhan/indiemusicfeedback/README.md

 # Data
 Using the Reddit API, I scraped around 900 posts from r/IndieMusicFeedback all from December 2020.
 # Results
-The genre posted by most users was Alternative Rock Most users redirect their posts to youtube.
+The genre posted by most users was Alternative Rock.

+Most users redirect their posts to youtube.